A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 • Allow larger subsidies for lower-income households: As explained below, subsidies for enrollees up to and including 400% of FPL are larger than they were under the original ACA structure, because the ARP/IRA reduced the percentage of income that people have to pay for their coverage.
 This includes premium-free benchmark plans (second-lowest-cost Silver) for subsidy-eligible applicants with household income up to 150% of FPL.

-• Smaller subsidies for lower-income enrollees: Household earning between 100% (above 138% in states that have expanded Medicaid) and 400% of FPL will still qualify for premium tax credits, but the subsidy amounts will be smaller than they would otherwise have been.
+Smaller subsidies for lower-income enrollees: Households earning between 100% (above 138% in states that have expanded Medicaid) and 400% of FPL will still qualify for premium tax credits, but the subsidy amounts will be smaller than they would otherwise have been.
 This means these enrollees will pay higher after-subsidy premiums.

-Who will feel the change the most?
+Who is feeling the change the most?

-ACA subsidy rules prior to ARP
+ACA subsidy rules have reverted

 For subsidy-eligible enrollees, the subsidy amount was designed so that an the enrollee would have to pay a certain percentage of their household income for the benchmark plan (second-lowest-cost Silver plan).
 That percentage varied with household income and ranged between roughly 2% and 9.5% of household income.
-(This is called the “applicable percentage” and the range was indexed each year by the IRS.)11
+(This is called the “applicable percentage” and the range was indexed each year by the IRS.)10

 Temporary subsidy enhancements under the ARP and IRA